openwisp/openwisp-monitoring/README.rst

     INSTALLED_APPS = [
         # ... other apps ...
         # 'openwisp_monitoring.check',        <-- comment out or delete this line
-        'openwisp_monitoring.device',       <-- do not remove the device app 'mycheck'
-        # TODO:
-        add device_monitoring
-        add monitoring
+        # 'openwisp_monitoring.device',       <-- comment out or delete this line
+        # 'openwisp_monitoring.monitoring'    <-- comment out or delete this line
+        'mycheck',
+        'mydevicemonitoring',
+        'mymonitoring',
     ]

 For more information about how to work with django projects and django apps,